Jazz Pharmaceuticals (NASDAQ:JAZZ) Releases FY 2022 Earnings Guidance

-Jazz Pharmaceuticals (NASDAQ:JAZZ – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $16.000-$17.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $17.470.
+Jazz Pharmaceuticals (NASDAQ:JAZZ – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $16.000-$17.000 for the period, compared to the Thomson Reuters consensus estimate of $17.470.
 The company issued revenue guidance of $3.46 billion-$3.66 billion, compared to the consensus revenue estimate of $3.64 billion.

-Jazz Pharmaceuticals (NASDAQ:JAZZ – Get Rating) last posted its earnings results on Tuesday, March 1st.
-The specialty pharmaceutical company reported $4.21 EPS for the quarter, topping the Zacks’ consensus estimate of $2.96 by $1.25.
-Jazz Pharmaceuticals had a positive return on equity of 21.56% and a negative net margin of 10.65%.
-The business had revenue of $896.73 million for the quarter, compared to analysts’ expectations of $866.71 million.
-During the same quarter in the previous year, the firm earned $3.56 earnings per share.
-The business’s revenue was up 34.7% compared to the same quarter last year.
-As a group, equities analysts forecast that Jazz Pharmaceuticals will post 13.52 earnings per share for the current year.
+A number of research analysts recently commented on JAZZ shares.
+SVB Leerink lowered their price target on shares of Jazz Pharmaceuticals from $230.00 to $200.00 and set an outperform rating for the company in a report on Monday, December 20th.
+Cantor Fitzgerald reaffirmed an overweight rating on shares of Jazz Pharmaceuticals in a report on Wednesday, March 2nd.
+HC Wainwright increased their price target on shares of Jazz Pharmaceuticals from $210.00 to $215.00 and gave the company a buy rating in a report on Thursday, March 3rd.
+Royal Bank of Canada lowered their price target on shares of Jazz Pharmaceuticals from $216.00 to $214.00 and set an outperform rating for the company in a report on Wednesday, March 2nd.
+Finally, Needham & Company LLC reaffirmed a buy rating and issued a $215.00 price target on shares of Jazz Pharmaceuticals in a report on Monday, February 7th.
+Two analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the stock.
+Based on data from MarketBeat, Jazz Pharmaceuticals has an average rating of Buy and a consensus target price of $203.93.

-In other news, CEO Bruce C. Cozadd sold 6,372 shares of the company’s stock in a transaction on Tuesday, February 1st.
-The stock was sold at an average price of $139.23, for a total transaction of $887,173.56.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Insiders own 4.30% of the company’s stock.
+In other Jazz Pharmaceuticals news, CEO Bruce C. Cozadd sold 6,372 shares of Jazz Pharmaceuticals stock in a transaction on Tuesday, February 1st.
+The shares were sold at an average price of $139.23, for a total value of $887,173.56.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
+4.30% of the stock is currently owned by insiders.

-Several hedge funds have recently added to or reduced their stakes in JAZZ.
-Morgan Stanley increased its holdings in shares of Jazz Pharmaceuticals by 81.1% during the 2nd quarter.
-Morgan Stanley now owns 500,359 shares of the specialty pharmaceutical company’s stock worth $88,884,000 after buying an additional 224,068 shares during the last quarter.
-BlackRock Inc. increased its holdings in shares of Jazz Pharmaceuticals by 3.1% during the 4th quarter.
-BlackRock Inc. now owns 6,450,368 shares of the specialty pharmaceutical company’s stock worth $821,778,000 after buying an additional 191,603 shares during the last quarter.
-Cubist Systematic Strategies LLC boosted its position in Jazz Pharmaceuticals by 163.8% during the 4th quarter.
-Cubist Systematic Strategies LLC now owns 13,040 shares of the specialty pharmaceutical company’s stock worth $1,661,000 after purchasing an additional 8,097 shares during the period.
-California State Teachers Retirement System boosted its position in Jazz Pharmaceuticals by 3.6% during the 4th quarter.
-California State Teachers Retirement System now owns 110,248 shares of the specialty pharmaceutical company’s stock worth $14,046,000 after purchasing an additional 3,843 shares during the period.
-Finally, Parametric Portfolio Associates LLC boosted its position in Jazz Pharmaceuticals by 1.6% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 211,625 shares of the specialty pharmaceutical company’s stock worth $26,961,000 after purchasing an additional 3,361 shares during the period.
+Large investors have recently bought and sold shares of the company.
+JustInvest LLC acquired a new stake in shares of Jazz Pharmaceuticals during the fourth quarter worth $207,000.
+Virtu Financial LLC acquired a new position in Jazz Pharmaceuticals during the fourth quarter valued at $218,000.
+Advisors Asset Management Inc. lifted its position in Jazz Pharmaceuticals by 47.3% during the fourth quarter.
+Advisors Asset Management Inc. now owns 4,481 shares of the specialty pharmaceutical company’s stock valued at $571,000 after purchasing an additional 1,439 shares during the period.
+Cubist Systematic Strategies LLC lifted its position in Jazz Pharmaceuticals by 163.8% during the fourth quarter.
+Cubist Systematic Strategies LLC now owns 13,040 shares of the specialty pharmaceutical company’s stock valued at $1,661,000 after purchasing an additional 8,097 shares during the period.
+Finally, Thrivent Financial for Lutherans lifted its position in Jazz Pharmaceuticals by 1.5% during the fourth quarter.
+Thrivent Financial for Lutherans now owns 16,284 shares of the specialty pharmaceutical company’s stock valued at $2,075,000 after purchasing an additional 237 shares during the period.
 Institutional investors and hedge funds own 91.95% of the company’s stock.

 Jazz Pharmaceuticals Company Profile (Get Rating)